 The gallery below contains examples of characters I have designed completely from scratch.
 Clients generally provide the animal's species and a few colors they like, leaving the rest up to me.
 How much or how little direction you give me is entirely up to you.
 You can show me real animals or other characters you like the look of, provide a color palette, a mood board, a detailed description, or just tell me to have fun with it!
 Giving a theme idea will usually result in a more interesting design, for example a "latte-themed fox" VS "a brown fox" - the theme gives stronger visuals & color ideas.

-Custom Character Design starts at $200 and includes a Work In Progress image to ensure the design is to your liking before I complete the artwork.
+Custom Character Design starts at $500 and includes Work In Progress images to ensure the design is to your liking before I complete the artwork.
 Price can increase depending on the complexity of your idea or species.

 Not everyone is an experienced character designer or artist.
 If you are unsatisfied with your current design, I can help bring new life to it!